-- 120. (1) (a) Subject to paragraph (b) and subsection (2), the laws specified in Schedule 1 are hereby repealed to the extent indicated in the third column thereof. - (b) Paragraph (a) takes effect on the date referred to in section 121(4). - (2) Any- - (a) regulation made under any law referred to in subsection (1) and in force immediately before the date referred to in section 121(4); and - (b) rule, code, notice, order, instruction, prohibition, authorisation, permission, consent, exemption, certificate or document promulgated, issued, given or granted and any other steps taken in terms of any such law immediately before the date referred to in section 121(4) and having the force of law, remains in force, except in so far as it is inconsistent with any of the provisions of this Act, until amended or revoked by the competent authority under the provisions of this Act.
+- 123. (1) Subject to subsection (2), the laws specified in Schedule 1 are hereby repealed to the extent indicated in the third column thereof. - (2) Any- - (a) regulation made under any law referred to in subsection (1) and in force immediately before the fixed date; and - (b) rule, notice, order, instruction, prohibition, authorisation, permission, consent, exemption, certificate or document promulgated, issued, given or granted and any other steps taken in terms of any such law immediately before the fixed date and having the force of law, remains in force, except in so far as it is inconsistent with any of the provisions of this Act, until amended or revoked by the competent authority under the provisions of this Act.